BU-Spark/se-les-sons/README.md

 ## Security Issues

-As of right now our greatest secutrity concern is authentication/authorization.
+As of right now our greatest security concern is authentication/authorization.
 However since the log in has not yet been implemented security features have not been added as well.